fpgaminer/vip-html5-player/README.md

 ======================================

 I modified the amazing vip-html5-player and changed the design to a dracula like theme.
 The web requests are using now https.
+The default playlist is now Source.

 ---------------------------------------------------------------------